 Installment loans come in many forms.
 Although they operate similarly, each type comes with different features, loan purposes and average interest rates.

-The proceeds from a personal loan are provided in a lump sum and can be used to fund a variety of needs.
+The proceeds from a personal loan are provided in a lump sum and can be used to fund various needs.

 “A personal loan can be a great financing option for consumers looking to budget a wide range of expenses from car repairs to home improvements,” says Mark Victoria, head of unsecured lending for TD Bank.
 “A very common and effective use of a personal loan is to consolidate higher interest credit card debt.”